High School for Energy and Technology (10X565)

 Other Sports

-African Dance, Anime, Art, Bridges(School To Work), Cheerleading, Chess, Community Building, Computer Training, Coop Jobs, Digital Media, Drones, English as a New Language, Financial Management, Fitness center, ESports Gaming, GEMS, Girls Inc., Guitar, Health and Wellness, Peer Mediation/Conflict Resolution, Peer Mentoring, Peer Tutoring, Photography, Regents Prep, Saturday Academy, SkillsUSA, Spanish Dance Club, Special Education, STEM Club, Student Council, Student Empowerment Alliance(SEA), Summer Youth Employment Program, Cultural trips to Broadway shows and sporting events.
+African Dance, Anime, Art, Bridges(School To Work), Cheerleading, Chess, Community Building, Computer Training, Coop Jobs, Digital Media, Drones, English as a New Language, ESports Gaming, Financial Management, Fitness center, GEMS, Gender Sexuality Alliance (GSA), Girls Inc., Guitar, Health and Wellness, Peer Mediation/Conflict Resolution, Peer Mentoring, Peer Tutoring, Photography, Regents Prep, Saturday Academy, SkillsUSA, Spanish Dance Club, Special Education, STEM Club, Student Council, Student Empowerment Alliance(SEA), Summer Youth Employment Program

 Programs